Boeing raises 2017 earnings forecast

 Revenue fell 8.1 percent to $22.74 billion.

 Commercial aircraft deliveries fell to 183 from 199.
 Boeing said it continues to expect to deliver 760-765 commercial aircraft in 2017.
+(Reporting by Ankit Ajmera in Bengaluru; Editing by Saumyadeb Chakrabarty)